NetFabric/NetFabric.Hyperlinq/README.md

         {
             var list = new List<int> { 0, 1, 2 };

-            var a = list // Hyperlinq operations are used by default on List<> from this point on .Where(i => i > 0)
+            var a = list // Hyperlinq operations are used by default on List<>
+                .Where(i => i > 0)
                 .Select(i => i * 10);

-            var b = list // Hyperlinq operations are used by default on List<> from this point on .Where(i => i > 0)
+            var b = list // Hyperlinq operations are used by default on List<>
+                .Where(i => i > 0)
-                .OrderByDescending(i => i) // Hyperlinq does not yet have this operation so LINQ is used .AsValueEnumerable() // Hyperlinq operations are used from this point on .Select(i => i * 10);
+                .OrderByDescending(i => i) // Hyperlinq does not yet support this operation so LINQ is used .AsValueEnumerable() // Hyperlinq operations are used on subsequent operations .Select(i => i * 10);

             var c = MyEnumerable() // LINQ operations are used by default on IEnumerable<>
-                .AsValueEnumerable() // Hyperlinq operations are used from this point on .Where(i => i > 0)
+                .AsValueEnumerable() // Hyperlinq operations are used on subsequent operations .Where(i => i > 0)
                 .Count();
         }